Cutter (professional wrestling)

 The cutter was innovated by Johnny Ace, who called it the Ace Crusher.
 It was later popularized by Diamond Dallas Page, who called it the Diamond Cutter, which is where the move got its name.
-The most famous of all the cutters is the R.K.O, the finishing move of Randy Orton.
+The most famous of all the cutters is the RKO, the finishing move of Randy Orton.
 The cutter also formed the base for the later development of another professional wrestling move known as the stunner.